 I’m sure you’re aware of just how unique and complex your partner is, with all of their quirks and idiosyncrasies.
 With this in mind, can you be confident that their needs will apply to the masses?
 Don’t get me wrong; feedback is invaluable.
 But not all feedback is valuable.
 So how do you synthesise the feedback, separating the wheat from the chaff, to get to the heart of what is truly important?

 The best and worst thing about people is that they are unique, opinionated and transient.
 There is a difference between what people say and what people do.
 And our subconscious brains are extremely effective at using sensory information to make rapid inferences.

 To make decisions based on incomplete information quickly, our subconscious brains use beliefs, mental models, biases and assumptions often unbeknown to us.

-This topic has a lot of depth, but the key takeout is that we naturally and blindly jump to conclusions all the time: conclusions that are unique to each individual.
+This topic has a, but the key takeout is that we naturally and blindly jump to conclusions all the time: conclusions that are unique to each individual.
 It's easy to put ourselves at the centre of everything because that is how our brains process sight and sound.
 "I see my environment.
 I have valuable experience.
 I know what is best."